 - Foe Yay Shipping: Alexandra and Melody are probably the most popular pairing.

-- Growing the Beard: In Space actually improved the show as it got the gang away from Scooby Doo type adventures and just put them in weird settings that didn't require someone to be in disguise (but Alexandra's main concerns were still replacing Josie.)
+- Growing the Beard: In Outer Space actually improved the show as it got the gang away from Scooby-Doo–type adventures and just put them in weird settings that didn't require someone to be in disguise (but Alexandra's main concerns were still replacing Josie).

-- Jerkass Woobie: Alexandra has no actual purpose in the show except for being a bitch and causing everyone's problems, but you can't help but feel bad for her.
+- Jerkass Woobie: Alexandra has no actual purpose in the show except for being a bitch and causing everyone's problems, but you can't help feeling bad for her.
 Surely she may deserve her pain, but all she wants is to be noticed.

-- Just Eat Gilligan : One could imagine this to be Alexandra's post-series ultimate fate, if she kept on screwing up their In Space efforts to get home.
+- Just Eat Gilligan: One could imagine this to be Alexandra's post-series ultimate fate, if she kept on screwing up their In Outer Space efforts to get home.